Definition and Importance of Liability in the Carriage of Perishable Goods

 - Include precise dispute resolution and force majeure clauses in contracts.

-Implementing these measures significantly reduces legal risk and potential costs arising from spoilage of goods.
+Implementing these measures significantly reduces legal risk and potential costs arising from the spoilage of goods.
 For high-value commercial operations, engaging legal and technical cold chain experts at the contract stage is strongly recommended to prevent future disputes and losses.

 Frequently Asked Questions About Liability in the Carriage of Perishable Goods